sofn-xyz/mailing/packages/cli/README.md

 ## ●&nbsp;&nbsp;Developing with email previews

 Mailing includes a development mode for working on your emails.
-Running `mailing` in dev will boot the preview server on localhost:3883 and show you all previews in `emails/previews`.
+Running `npx mailing` in dev will boot the preview server on localhost:3883 and show you all previews in `emails/previews`.
 The previews live reload when files in the emails directory change.
 Previews are just functions that return one of your emails loaded up with props.
 We recommend grouping all previews for the same email template in a file at `emails/previews/TemplateName.tsx`.

 For example, here's `emails/previews/AccountCreated.tsx`: